Balham Hill and Malwood Road,

-It was well placed as a ‘super cinema’, having no competition in Balham, nearest ‘super competion’ would be comfortably further away to the Granada Tooting, or the Granada Clapham Juntion.
+It was well placed as a ‘super cinema’, having no competition in Balham apart from the Gaumont Clapham, the nearest ‘super competion’ would be comfortably further away to the Granada Tooting, or the Granada Clapham Junction.

 It survived as a first-run cinema until the early-1970’s, before closing with “Shaft’s Big Score” and “No Blade of Grass” on 9th September 1972.

-Balham having a large Asian population helped the cinema re-open as the Liberty Cinema on 13th December 1974, albeit later, on a bit of a ‘shoestring’ budget.
-The Liberty Cinema closed it’s doors in 1979.
+Balham having a large Asian population helped the cinema re-open as the Liberty Cinema on 13th December 1974, albeit later, on a bit of a ‘shoestring’ budget and finally operating at weekends only.
+The Liberty Cinema closed it’s doors in 1980.

 Local schoolkids had ‘fun’ breaking many windows with stones and breaking in and wreaking havoc with fire extinguishers…